 Throughout the trek, the mighty peaks of Annapurna I, Annapurna II, Annapurna III, and Annapurna IV are on display.
 You will also see other incredible peaks, including the iconic picture-perfect Machhapuchhre, Dhaulagiri, Manaslu, Gangapurna, and Tilicho Peak.

-The Annapurna Circuit official begins in Lamjung, climbing up to Manang, crossing the trek’s highest point at the Thorong La Pass (5,416 m) before descending back down to the Pokhara valley.
+The Annapurna Circuit Trek official begins in Lamjung, climbing up to Manang, crossing the trek’s highest point at the Thorong La Pass (5,416 m) before descending back down to the Pokhara Valley.

 While in recent years the construction of roads has put off some trekkers from trekking in the region, there are many alternatives and variations that avoid roads.
 These include the ‘New Annapurna Trekking Trails’, which take in new villages that are much less touched by the historical trekking industry.